LArSoft v10_04_05

 Constructor: configures the module (see the Config structure above) More...

-virtual void beginJob () override
+void beginJob () override

-virtual void beginRun (const art::Run &run) override
+void beginRun (const art::Run &run) override

-virtual void analyze (const art::Event &event) override
+void analyze (const art::Event &event) override

 void doBeginJob (SharedResources const &resources)